Snowyfreezer/Snoms-Fizzer-bot/README.md

 # Snoms-Fizzer-bot
-A silly thing for discord
+A silly thing for discord.
+Not sure what it is going to do yet